mmbman/Katagiri/1984-03-22-Mindfulness-Talk-2.md

 **Same person:** So the freedom is not in the choice of the actions, but in the choice of the mindfulness in the action?
 So not so much good zazen or bad zazen, or do it or don’t do it, but mindfulness in the total working?
 No matter what?

-**Katagiri Roshi:** Mm-hm.
+**Katagiri Roshi:** Mm-hmm.
 I think so.
 That means not the idea of mindfulness, okay?
 Do you understand?

 **Same person:** Not mindful of anything, but mindful *in* everything.